-- 4. Right to erasure ('right to be forgotten') You can ask for the controller the erasure of your personal data; - 5.
+In this privacy notice the controller provides information about the circumstances of data processing, e.g. data controller, purposes, legal basis and duration of data processing, enforceable data subject rights, complaint procedures and available legal remedies for data subjects; - 2.
+Right of access by the data subject You have the right to obtain from the controller confirmation as to whether or not personal data concerning you are being processed, the controller shall provide complete information and a copy of the personal data undergoing processing; - 3.
+Right to rectification You have the right to obtain from the controller the rectification of inaccurate personal data concerning you and you also have the right to have incomplete personal data completed; - 4.
+Right to erasure ('right to be forgotten') You can ask for the controller the erasure of your personal data; - 5.
 Right to restriction of processing If you ask, your personal data can't be processed with the exception of storage; - 6.
-Notification obligation regarding rectification or erasure of personal data or restriction of processing -We inform you about the recipients referred to GDPR under the conditions set out in the GDPR; - 7.
-Right to data portability (if the controller processes your data on the basis of your consent/contract and the processing is carried out by automated means) You have the right to receive your personal data, which you have provided to a controller, in a structured, commonly used and machine-readable format and you have the right to transmit those data to another controller; - 8.
-Right to object you can object, at any time to processing of your personal data if the processing is based on a legitimate interest pursued by the controller or by a third party or the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; - 9.
+Notification obligation regarding rectification or erasure of personal data or restriction of processing We inform you about the recipients referred to GDPR under the conditions set out in the GDPR; - 7.
+Right to data portability (if the controller processes your data on the basis of your consent/contract and the processing is carried out by automated means) You have the right to receive your personal data, which you have provided to a controller, in a structured, commonly used and machine-readable format and you have the right to have the personal data transmitted directly from one controller to another, where technically feasible; - 8.
+Right to object You can object, at any time to processing of your personal data if the processing is based on a legitimate interest pursued by the controller or by a third party or the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; - 9.
 The right not to be subject to a decision based solely on automated processing, including profiling Tell us, if you are concerned!
 This right is not relevant if this privacy notice does not contain information about automated decision-making. - 10.
 The right to legal remedy In the case of breach of your rights, you can turn to the data protection officer, to the National Authority for Data Protection and Freedom of Information or you can sue in court.

-Data protection officer of the University:
+If you have any questions or you need legal remedy, turn to: Data protection officer of the University: